Not Evil Just Wrong: Reception

 Mother Jones published a highly critical article on the movie.
 Stephanie Mencimer wrote that "The film is poorly organised and rehashes the familiar talking points of climate change sceptics —global warming as bad science; climate concerns as hysteria akin to that over killer bees, etc. Pushing those views are the usual suspects, including Patrick Moore, the Greenpeace founder turned nuclear power lobbyist, and Thatcher-era British politician Nigel Lawson."

-A premiere party was held by the Heritage Foundation, where it was also broadcast on Ustream and the American Family Association channel.
+A premiere party was held at The Heritage Foundation, where it was also broadcast on Ustream and the American Family Association channel.
 "We may at last be getting our Michael Moore," said Fred Smith, of the AFA, "A virtuous Michael Moore!"
 Suzanne Fields from the Washington Times said, "Ann McElhinney's film focuses on people (not polar bears) whose paychecks and families are dependent on coal-generated energy, and whose interests are usually ignored in abstract statistics."
 The Online Opinion, said that the movie excelled "in pointing to the absurdities and gross contradictions in the current scare over global warming."